vanwagon/Multiple-Linear-Regression-Automotive-Sales-Python-Model/README.md

-# SARIMAX Goal Setting
+Multivariate Regression Model to draw relationships between spend and website metrics.
- Using SARIMAX Model to generate predictions.
-Months has seasonality.
+***Data has been masked and randomized for confidentiality***